coola quickstart¶

 False

-, it is possible to change the above behavior and NaN
+By setting equal_nan=True, it is possible to change the above behavior and NaNs will be

 considered equal.